• Skip to primary navigation

 • Smoked paprika

-Make it spicy: Add more chili powder, jalapeno pepper, medium green chiles, chipotle in adobo sauce, or simply top your bowl with hot sauce to taste before serving.
+Make it spicy: Add more chili powder, jalapeno pepper, medium green chiles, cayenne pepper, red pepper flakes, or chipotle in adobo sauce.
+Or simply top your bowl with hot sauce to taste before serving.

 Serving

-Everyone can personalize theirs with their own favorite toppings.
+This is a fun family-friendly meal because everyone can personalize their bowl with their own favorite toppings!
 A few suggestions include:

 • Avocado or guacamole